What do you do if you hit a parked car or someone hit your parked car?

 In a situation where someone else hits your car, parked or not, liability insurance does nothing to protect you or the vehicle.
 Comprehensive coverage accomplishes this, and you’ll have to pay more for it.

-Comprehensive coverage protects you and your vehicle in situations when you are not driving, like if a thief breaks into your car or extreme weather causes damages to your vehicle.
-While this type of coverage is not mandatory, you should consider buying it if you are thinking about storing a car for a long period of time.
+Comprehensive coverage protects you and your vehicle in situations when you’re not driving, like if a thief breaks into your car or extreme weather causes damages to your vehicle.
+While this type of coverage is not mandatory, you should consider buying it if you are thinking about storing a car for an extended period.
 Comprehensive coverage can protect you in a worst-case scenario, especially if you’re planning on keeping your parked car on a street or driveway.

 Comprehensive coverage is what most people think about when they hear the term “parked car insurance.”
 This coverage helps with damages caused by: